 September is PCOS Awareness Month, as well as self-care and self-improvement month.
 In the last 2 weeks, I have already discussed topics that relate to those.
-I also know I just wrote a post, not too long about PCOS and what I learned from TikTok.
-This week though I want to talk about how confusing PCOS is.
+I also know I just wrote a post, not too long ago about PCOS and what I learned from TikTok.
+This week though I want to talk about how PCOS is confusing.

 I am so confused on what I should be doing or not being doing because everything about PCOS is confusing.
 I did not intend for this post to be all about me and my experiences, but it all just started to flow as I was writing.
 Hope this can help others not feel alone in their frustrations.

 If you are new here or don’t know what PCOS is.
 It stands for Polycystic Ovarian Syndrome.
 PCOS is a common health problem that can affect women.
 It can cause irregular menstrual periods, heavier periods, or not even have a period every month.
 Which can make it hard for women who are trying to conceive.
 Plain and simple is causes infertility issues.
 There are also a lot of different side effects.
 Some women can get them all or just some.
 The most common side effects are excess hair and acne.